Spanish military conspiracy of 1936: Generals' Junta (early March – late April)

 On March 8 a group of generals – later to be named Junta de Generales by some historians - met in Madrid and formed the first nucleus of the conspiracy.
-According to the official ministerial list, the most senior one was 1) Rodriguez del Barrio, followed by 2) Villegas, 3) Saliquet, 4) González Carrasco, 5) Franco, 6) Fanjul (division generals), 7) Orgaz, and 8) Mola (brigadiers).
-Some generals (especially Goded, after del Barrio the second highest-ranking conspirator and by some historians considered "el principal inspirador de la conspiración militar") were absent, though aware and supportive.
-Among those present only Franco and Mola commanded troops (or rather were appointed to command, yet to assume their new duties); the remaining ones held admin roles or remained at ministerial disposal.
-The generals did not decide to stage a coup; instead, they agreed to watch political developments closely and get ready for intervention in case of total breakdown of public order, dissolution of Guardia Civil, release of all conscripts, or armed rising on part of the Left.
+According to the official ministerial list, the most senior officer was 1) Rodriguez del Barrio, followed by 2) Villegas, 3) Saliquet, 4) González Carrasco, 5) Franco, 6) Fanjul (division generals), 7) Orgaz, and 8) Mola (brigadiers).
+Some generals (especially Goded, after del Barrio, the second highest-ranking conspirator and by some historians considered "el principal inspirador de la conspiración militar") were absent, though aware and supportive.
+Among those present only Franco and Mola commanded troops (or rather were appointed to command, yet to assume their new duties); the remaining ones held administrative roles or remained at ministerial disposal.
+The generals did not initially plan to stage a coup; instead, they agreed to watch political developments closely and get ready for intervention in case of total breakdown of public order, dissolution of Guardia Civil, release of all conscripts, or armed rising on part of the Left.
 They also agreed that the leading role should be entrusted to general Sanjurjo, at the time on exile in Portugal, with del Barrio acting as his representative.
 Soon afterwards Franco left for Canary Islands and Mola for Navarre, while other participants remained in Madrid.
 Unión Militar Española structures were taken advantage of as communication channels, especially that colonel Galarza, the co-founder of UME, also took part in the meeting.

-Some time in mid-March Sanjurjo, who was in touch with conspirators by means of emissaries and encrypted postal correspondence, accepted the leadership role, with del Barrio as the one "quien me gusta más" and Varela as "la mejor cabeza y el único intelligente".
-Development of the conspiracy network is not clear; probably it was mostly a Madrid-based enterprise and sketchy plans, in place by late March, were also centred on Madrid.
-At the time major plotters did not consider the situation in Spain detrimental enough to warrant a coup and preferred sort of a standby mode.
+Some time in mid-March, Sanjurjo, who was in touch with conspirators by means of emissaries and encrypted postal correspondence, accepted the leadership role, with del Barrio as the one "quien me gusta más" and Varela as "la mejor cabeza y el único intelligente".
+Development of the conspiracy network is unclear; it was mostly a Madrid-based enterprise and sketchy plans, in place by late March, were also centered on Madrid.
+At the time the plotters did not consider the situation in Spain detrimental enough to warrant a coup and preferred to simply wait in standby.
 This irritated Sanjurjo, who from his Portuguese exile pushed for immediate action; he developed doubts about what he considered an indecisive stand of the Madrid conspirators and as a measure of encouragement pledged to move to Spain the same moment the coup is declared.
 A review, performed by the plotters and dated early April, listed Morocco, Valladolid, Burgos, Pamplona, Vitoria and Zaragoza garrisons as firmly adhering to conspiracy, with Madrid unclear and Barcelona highly doubtful; first personal suggestions, later largely to be changed, were offered.